The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 In the theory in \cite{halpernleistner2021structure}, given an unstable object $p\in \mathcal{M}(k)$ we can also find a filtration $f$ with $f(1) \simeq p$ such that $\nu(f)$ is maximal.
 This program was carried out for $\Lambda$-modules and pairs in \cite{torsion-freepaper}.
 It should be pointed out that the filtration $f$ which maximizes $\nu$ does not have the property that the graded pieces of the filtration are semistable.
 But if we apply this procedure inductively we obtain the Gieseker-Harder-Narasimhan filtration.

 In this article we show that a similar story applies in the case of principal $\rho$-sheaves.
-We use this to define what we call the Gieseker-Harder-Narasimhan reduction of an unstable $\rho$-sheaf.
-We refer the reader to Section \ref{section: examples} for examples. \end{subsection}
+We use this to define what we call the Gieseker-Harder-Narasimhan reduction of an unstable $\rho$-sheaf. \end{subsection}

 \textbf{Acknowledgments:} This project was started during the workshop ``Moduli problems beyond geometric invariant theory" at the American Institute of Mathematics.
 We would like to thank the American Institute of Mathematics and the organizers that made the workshop possible.
 We would like to thank V. Balaji, Federico Fuentes, Daniel Halpern-Leistner and Jochen Heinloth for helpful remarks.
+We would also like to thank an anonymous referee for thoughtful comments on the manuscript.

 This work is supported by grants CEX2019-000904-S and PID2019-108936GB-C21 (funded by MCIN/AEI/ 10.13039/501100011033), and NSF grants DMS-1454893 and DMS-2001071. \end{section}

 \begin{section}{Preliminaries} \begin{subsection}{Notation} We will work over a field $k$ of characteristic $0$.
 We denote by $\Aff_k$ the category of affine schemes over $k$.
 More generally, for any $k$-scheme $T$ we let $\Aff_T$ be the category of (absolutely) affine schemes equipped with a morphism to $T$.
 We write $\Sch_k$ and $\Sch_T$ to denote the category of all schemes over $k$ and $T$ respectively.
 Unless otherwise stated, all schemes will be understood to belong to $\Sch_{k}$.
 An undecorated product of schemes (e.g. $X \times S$) is understood to be a fiber product over $k$.
 We might sometimes write $X_{S}$ instead of $X \times S$.